-In the sixth month, the angel Gabriel was sent from God to a town of Galilee called Nazareth.
-He was sent to a young virgin who was betrothed to a man named Joseph, of the family of David; and the virgin's name was Mary.
-The angel came to her and said, «Rejoice, full of grace, the Lord is with you».
+In the sixth month, the angel Gabriel was sent from God to a town of Galilee called Nazareth, to a virgin betrothed to a man named Joseph, of the house of David, and the virgin’s name was Mary.
+And coming to her, he said, “Hail, favored one!
+The Lord is with you.”

-Mary was troubled at these words, wondering what this greeting could mean.
-But the angel said, «Do not fear, Mary, for God has looked kindly on you.
-You shall conceive and bear a son and you shall call him Jesus.
-He will be great and shall rightly be called Son of the Most High.
-The Lord God will give him the kingdom of David, his ancestor; he will rule over the people of Jacob forever and his reign shall have no end».
+But she was greatly troubled at what was said and pondered what sort of greeting this might be.
+Then the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
+Behold, you will conceive in your womb and bear a son, and you shall name him Jesus.
+He will be great and will be called Son of the Most High, and the Lord God will give him the throne of David his father, and he will rule over the house of Jacob forever, and of his kingdom there will be no end.”

 Fr, Jordi PASCUAL i Bancells

 Today, once more, we contemplate the impressive scene of the Annunciation.
 God, always true to his promises, lets Mary know, through the Angel Gabriel that she is the one chosen to bear the Savior of the world.
 As we learn to expect from the Lord, the most important event in the history of mankind —the Creator and Lord of all things becoming man, just like us— takes place in a very simple way: a young woman in a small village in Galilea.
 No fireworks.